|About Causes Symptoms Diagnosis Treatment|

 - Coombs test – This test is used to detect the presence of antibodies which bind to the surface of red blood cells in cats with hemolytic anemia.

-- Complete blood count – May reveal anemia, low platelets, low white blood cell count, low lymphocytes, spherocytosis (round shaped red blood cells).
+- Complete blood count – To look for l anemia, low platelets, low white blood cell count, low lymphocytes, spherocytosis (round shaped red blood cells).

 - Antinuclear antibody test (ANA) – This test measures antibodies to self-tissues.